 What Are The Best Sources Of Free Curriculum For Teachers?

-TeAchnology offers thousands of lesson plans, but its best features are its additional resources for teachers.
-“Teacher Helpers” include summaries of subject matter ranging from Colonial America to common disabilities seen in schools to information about where English speakers can learn African languages.
+TeAchnology offers free curriculum sources for teachers, including thousands of lesson plans, But its best features are its additional resources for teachers.
+‘Teacher Helpers’ include summaries of subject matter ranging from Colonial America to common disabilities seen in schools to information about where English speakers can learn African languages.
 Particularly helpful is its “Teacher Timesavers” section, which includes templates for all the forms you could possibly need.

 Published by the University of Rhode Island, this site offers terrific K-12 lesson plans designed to build media literacy and other critical thinking skills.
 Topics include digital and media literacy, copyright and fair use, and critical analysis of non-fiction TV.
 Available for purchase, but too cool not to mention, is its media literacy smartphone, a paper card that helps students learn to critically analyze any media text, using the visual of a smartphone.